 - pepper, salt to taste

-- Heat 1 tablespoon of oil in a large soup pot over medium high heat.
-Salt and pepper the pork and sear on all sides with the bacon until browned.
-Remove the meat and sautee the onion until starting to brown.
+- Heat 1 tablespoon of olive or avocado oil in a large soup pot over medium high heat.
+Sear the meat on all sides with the bacon until browned.
+Remove the meat and sauté the onion until starting to brown.1 onion, 2 tablespoon olive oil

-- Add back the meat and 2 quarts of water, the peas and the bay leaves and cook for 60 minutes on medium low heat stirring every 15 minutes or so.
+- Add back the meat and 2 quarts of water, the peas and the bay leaves and cook for 60 minutes on medium low heat, stirring every 15 minutes or so.2 bay leaves, 500 g dried peas

-- Prep the remaining vegetables and potatoes, sautee in 1 tablespoon of oil for a couple of minutes, and then add the meat and peas.
-Simmer for 15 more minutes and stir occasionally.
+- Sauté in one tablespoon of oil for a couple of minutes, and then add to the meat and peas.
+Simmer for 15 more minutes and stir occasionally.2 tablespoon olive oil